Colloquium Series, Salon Series, Speaker’s Series, and Special Projects

 (Cosponsored by the Albert Payson Terhune Foundation, the English Department and the School of Communication and Media)

 This year’s speaker, Ken Auletta of The New Yorker, has been an acute observer and analyst of journalism and the media for many years and has written extensively about a variety of issues.
 Auletta has written Annals of Communications columns and profiles for The New Yorker magazine since 1992.
 He is the author of eleven books, including five national bestsellers: Three Blind Mice: How the TV Networks Lost Their Way; Greed And Glory On Wall Street: The Fall of The House of Lehman; The Highwaymen: Warriors of the Information Super Highway; World War 3.0: Microsoft and Its Enemies; and Googled, The End of the World As We Know It, which was published in November of 2009.
 His other books include: Backstory: Inside the Business of News; Media Man: Ted Turner’s Improbable Empire; The Streets Were Paved with Gold; and The Underclass.
 Chapin Hall (John J. Cali School of Music), Leshowitz Recital Hall.
-Register here.
+Register for A Conversation with Ken Auletta here.

 April 11, 1:00-2:15pm.
 Keepin’ it REAL or How I Learned to Do Science and Practice in Diverse Communities.